1. Placement as Process

 Placement as Process

+As a research initiative, PPP has a twofold approach to understanding displaced scholar placement processes in Canada.
+Our objective is to push beyond the immediate context of the Afghan crisis unfolding in 2021 and to draw larger lessons for higher education in Canada.
 The project is aimed at creating a comprehensive process for the placement of incoming ASAs where they experience a human rights-centric reception in Canada, with care at the heart of resettlement and integration to new academic environments.
-Currently, we are in the process of placing at least six Afghan scholars in higher education institutes in Canada and we have eight activists participating in the PPP project.
+PPP supported six Afghan scholars to find a scholarly placement in six Canadian universities.

 Preserving Knowledge